VGoshev/seafile-docker/README.md

 * At this moment most seafile scripts (which are located in `/usr/local/share/seafile/scripts` directory) aren't working properly, but I do not think that they are to usefull for this image (scripts `seaf-fsck.sh` and `seaf-gc.sh` are working correctly and also avaliable as `/usr/local/bin/seafile-fsck` and `/usr/local/bin/seafile-gc`).

+* This imagge now support only sqlite-based Seafile server installation.
+If you want to run Seafile server witn MySQL\MariaDB, then you can say to me about it and I'll add such option.

 ## License

 This Dockerfile and scripts are released under [MIT License](https://github.com/SunAngel/seafile-docker/blob/master/LICENSE).